Techpreneurship-Centre/tpcentrecohort2/README.md

 ## Uploading your answers
-* Please upload your code in the *Answers* folder.
+* Please upload your answers in the form sent via email.
 * Please upload each question in a **separate file**
 * Please name the files in the following format: *question-1*, *question-2*, etc.

 ## Form
-Please make sure to fill in all the info in the form emailed to you in conjuction with submitting your challenge on GitHub.
+Please make sure to fill in all the info in the form emailed to you or share your repo with us on GitHub.

 ## Timing